sc18zs/final_project_cs596/loadbalancing/readme.md

 - Added new configuration parameters
 - Modified single_step() structure

+**Baseline**
+Please refer to the no imbalance output file.
+There are hardly any imbalance at current level.
+Here's a draft section for your report about load balance analysis:

+## Analysis of Load Distribution in Molecular Dynamics Simulation

+### Initial State and Domain Decomposition

+The molecular dynamics simulation employs a 1×1×2 spatial domain decomposition, where the simulation box is divided only along the z-direction between two processes.
+The initial configuration uses a face-centered cubic (FCC) lattice structure, which inherently provides a highly uniform distribution of atoms across the domain.
+This initial setup ensures that each process begins with approximately equal computational load.

+### Natural Load Distribution Characteristics

+During the simulation, it was observed that significant load imbalances rarely occurred naturally.
+The initial configuration uses a structure, which inherently provides a highly uniform distribution of atoms across the domain.
+This initial setup ensures that each process begins with approximately equal computational load.This can be attributed to several key physical and computational factors:

+1. Thermodynamic Equilibrium:
+   - The system maintains a uniform density due to thermodynamic equilibrium
+   - Random thermal motions of atoms tend to preserve the overall spatial distribution
+   - Forces between atoms naturally resist clustering or density fluctuations

+2. Periodic Boundary Conditions:
+   - The implementation of periodic boundary conditions prevents systematic drift
+   - When atoms exit one boundary, they enter from the opposite boundary
+   - This mechanism maintains a consistent number of atoms in each domain

+3. Inter-Process Atom Movement:
+   - Atoms moving across process boundaries are typically balanced by reciprocal movements
+   - The Lennard-Jones potential maintains relatively uniform density distributions
+   - Local density fluctuations tend to be temporary and self-correcting

+### Load Balance Testing Requirements

+Due to the inherent stability of the atom distribution, artificial imbalance scenarios had to be created to effectively test the load balancing mechanism.
+The natural dynamics of the system consistently maintained a near-optimal distribution of computational load across processes, with typical imbalance ratios staying well below the triggering threshold of 1.001.

+This analysis suggests that for well-equilibrated molecular dynamics simulations using uniform spatial decomposition, load balancing mechanisms may only be crucial in specific scenarios where external factors or particular system configurations create significant imbalances.

 **Creating manually a imbalance senario.**

-    if (sid == 1) {
+1. Direct Manipulation of Initial Distribution: if (sid == 1) {
         // Process 1 keeps only 40% of its atoms
         n = (int)(n * 0.4);